What’s the Difference? The Rolex Men’s Datejust Vs. The Rolex Men’s Date

 Date Vs. Datejust

-It’s quite difficult to imagine now, with its modest styling and by-no-means-exotic complications, but when the original Datejust arrived in 1945, it was a radical trailblazer in the world of horology.
-The Oyster case and Perpetual movement secured its place as the first waterproof, self-winding wristwatch in the world to display a date aperture.
+It’s quite difficult to imagine now, with its modest styling and by-no-means-exotic complications, but when the original Rolex Datejust arrived in 1945, it was a radical trailblazer in the world of horology.
+The Oyster case and Perpetual movement secured its place as the first water resistant, self-winding wristwatch in the world to display a date aperture.
 Less than a decade later it debuted yet another innovation when it became the test bed for Rolex’s new Cyclops magnifying lens—an element that now covers every date window in the lineup bar the Sea-Dweller Deepsea.

-Although it lost its official flagship crown soon after to the Day-Date, it has remained an absolute emblem of the brand and, alongside the Submariner or GMT-Master, is the watch that most immediately springs to many people’s minds when they hear the name Rolex.
+Although it lost its official flagship crown soon after to the Rolex Day-Date, it has remained an absolute emblem of the brand and, alongside the Submariner or GMT-Master, is the watch that most immediately springs to many people’s minds when they hear the name Rolex.

 A Question of Size